DiplomacyTeam/Bannerlord.Diplomacy/IDEAS_GAMEPLAY.md

 Naturally, such tributaries wouldn't desire to be subjugated in this way forever, so they would seek independence if it made sense to do so.
 They might even find supporters of their independence among other tributaries, foreign powers, or vassals within your own kingdom.

 ## Make Marriage Matter

 If marriage could be made to be a significant factor in politics, then that would be a huge step for strategy, realism, and intrigue.
-More on this later.
+More on this later, as it's a surprisingly complicated and hare-brained topic for Bannerlord.

+## Peaceful / Scheming Way to Support Other Kingdoms in Wars

+... short of or aside from actually being at war with them against their enemy (e.g., this includes supporting allies in the same wars with you).
+One should be able to donate gold or even precious war supplies such as food or horses to other kingdoms in general and have them intelligently distributed rather than only being received by the kingdom's ruler.

+This can sort of currently be done by tracking down their armies and starting a barter in which you don't demand anything (or maybe you do), but this is highly inconvenient, will not be effectively distributed to the parties that need it, and cannot be factored into the diplomatic relationship between the supporter and the receiving kingdom.

+Arguably, this would be valid even toward kingdoms not at war (but perhaps destitute) that you wish to support.